spantaleev/nextcloud-docker-ansible-deploy/docs/maintenance-postgres.md

 ## Getting a database terminal

-You can use the `/usr/local/bin/nextcloud-postgres-cli` tool to get interactive terminal access ([psql](https://www.postgresql.org/docs/13/app-psql.html)) to the PostgreSQL server.
+You can use the `/nextcloud/postgres/bin/cli` tool to get interactive terminal access ([psql](https://www.postgresql.org/docs/15/app-psql.html)) to the PostgreSQL server.

 If you are using an [external Postgres server](configuring-playbook-external-postgres.md), the above tool will not be available.

-By default, this tool puts you in the `nextcloud` database, where all the data is stored.
+By default, this tool puts you in the `main` database.
+To switch to the Nextcloud database (`nextcloud`) where all the data is stored, use `\c nextcloud`.

 You can then proceed to write queries.
 Example: `SELECT COUNT(*) FROM oc_accounts;`